 Like the Elote from Aquilino, before he passed away, this has a nose full of smoky toasted corn and dry river stones.
 The body is sweet with wood tones and layers of honeycomb, green tropical fruit, and smoke.
 This is a triple distilled Mezcal.
 Between the second and third distillations, the maestro adds roasted corn from the farm.
 The roasted corn taste shines through to the finish.
-This Mezcal still has hints of the Vago Espadin’s tough exterior, but its revealing with a softer aftertaste that rounds the edges off the Espadin.
+This Mezcal still has hints of the Vago Espadin’s tough exterior, but its softer finish rounds the edges of the Espadin.

 Read more about Mezcal Vago Elote on Mas Mezcal.

 Mezcal Vago began when co-founder Judah Kuper visited a hospital in Oaxaca, Mexico.
 He fell in love with the nurse who treated him.
 Her father, Aquilino Garcia, was a sustenance farmer who also produced mezcal.
 Judah and Aquilino, along with Judah's longtime friend Dylan Sloan, launched Mezcal Vago.
 In 2013, their first exported bottles arrived in Texas.
 Each of their mezcals is produced naturally in a traditional palenque with no additives.
 The brand aims to empower both the master craftsmen with a celebration of his art.
 Also the consumer by giving them the knowledge they need to find a great mezcal.
 The brand plants 3 agaves for each single agave they harvest.
 Their goal is to end the use wild agave by 2025 for most of their releases.